frapontillo/actions-on-google-twitter-raffle/tutorial/01-dialogflow.md

 An Intent, in Dialogflow, is an entry point for our Agent.

 So let's name our Intent, shall we?
-Since this Intent will answer to our random tweet selection prompt, let's call it "Random Tweet".
+Since this Intent will answer to our random tweet selection prompt, let's call it `random-tweet`.

 ![](01-dialogflow/03-name-intent.png)